1031 Exchanges in Delaware

 A 1031 exchange in Delaware allows investors to defer capital gains taxes when selling investment or business-use property and reinvesting the proceeds into another like-kind property.

-At First American Exchange Company, our Qualified Intermediaries guide Delaware investors through the process, from managing exchange funds to coordinating required state filings, ensuring every transaction is compliant, efficient, and tailored to your goals.
+At First American Exchange Company, we provide trusted 1031 exchange services in Delaware, guiding investors through the process from managing exchange funds to coordinating required state filings, making sure every transaction is compliant, efficient, and tailored to your goals.

 Delaware holds a unique place in 1031 exchange history as the home of the Delaware Statutory Trust (DST), a structure recognized by the IRS as a qualifying structure for 1031 exchanges under Revenue Ruling 2004-86.
 Today, investors across the country use DSTs to acquire fractional interests in institutional-quality properties while maintaining full tax deferral under Section 1031.